CENG502-Projects/CENG502-Spring2023/Kuzucu/Readme.md

 ![Screenshot 2023-06-19 at 01 02 51](https://github.com/selimkuzucu/ULC-CENG502/assets/56355561/52210294-1ade-44e6-bcb8-554f7d8e51d0)

-Figure 6.
+Table 1.
 Synthetic CIFAR-10 Results of ULC compared to other well-known methods (Table 1 from the paper)